JunkyByte/iris/README.md

 (This will be a config option at some point)

 ## Under the hood
-Iris uses `asyncssh` (which I reccomend) for sftp file monitoring / writing, `aiofile` for async local file writing, `watchdog` for monitoring file changes, `rich` for pretty printing, `pyYAML` for configuration files.
+Iris uses `asyncssh` (which I recommend) for sftp file monitoring / writing, `aiofile` for async local file writing, `watchdog` for monitoring file changes, `rich` for pretty printing, `pyYAML` for configuration files.

 ## Contribute / Issues